konstructs/konstructs.github.io/_posts/2016-12-11-second-birthday.md

 We did focus a lot on the server in the beginning and you can read more about our initial development [here](/the-start/).
-The work culminated in the initial [/release-1/](playable release of the game).
+The work culminated in the initial [playable release of the game](/release-1/).
 What makes me really happy looking at those screenshots is that the they are all from our server and everything is still there.
 We have kept our promise to never deprecate worlds, always making all the newest blocks available everywhere, even though the world was